Baltoli/project-docs/notes/log.md

   are picked up by this that inform a couple more small analyses.
 * Started to think about benchmarking and profiling an example to show the benefit of removing locks.

+# 31/1/2017

+* Looked more into how callgrind can be used to get program costs - should confirm this with Robert as a viable benchmarking method.
+Collected the data from the callgrind runs for 10 threads.